Spunk (candy)

 Spunk is a brand of Danish candy, launched in 1971 by Danish candy manufacturers Galle & Jessen and commonly sold in Denmark and Germany.

 History

 In 1971 Galle & Jessen were looking for a name for their new candy.
-They came across the name "Spunk" in the Pippi Longstocking book Pippi in the South Seas, in which Pippi invents a word for which she can find no use.
+They came across the name "Spunk" in the Pippi Longstocking book (via episode 9 of the TV series of 1969 named Pippi in the South Seas), in which Pippi invents a word for which she can find no use.
 The boxes bear the name Spunk and a drawing of a "fantasy animal" made by an 8-year-old girl.
 As with the Danish Ga-Jol pastilles (also produced by Galle & Jessen), the boxes have a little saying or word of advice on the inside of the box lid.